Bloody Falls massacre: Massacre

-Just after midnight on 17 July, the Dene set upon the Inuit camp and killed approximately 20 men, women and children.
+Just after midnight on 17 July, the Dene set upon the Inuit camp and killed approximately 20 men, women, and children.
 Hearne was traumatized by the massacre, saying "I am confident that my features must have feelingly expressed how sincerely I was affected at the barbarous scene I then witnessed; even at this hour I cannot reflect on the transactions of that horrid day without shedding tears."
 He claims to have named the waterfall Bloody Falls.

 Legacy

-Sir John Franklin verified the discovery of the Bloody Falls massacre during his own Coppermine Expedition of 1819-1822.
-He wrote:

-Several human skulls which bore the marks of violence, and many bones were strewed about the encampment, and as the spot exactly answers the description, given by Mr Hearne, of the place...

 The site of the massacre, which was the traditional home of the Kogluktogmiut, is now in Kugluk/Bloody Falls Territorial Park near Kugluktuk, Nunavut.
 It was designated a National Historic Site in 1978, however its designation as a historical site was not due to it being the site of the purported massacre, rather due to it being a "traditional fishing site, also containing small caribou hunting stations, that record the presence of Pre-Dorset, Thule, First Nation and Inuit cultures over the past three millennia."

-In 1996, Dene and Inuit representives participated in a joint healing ceremony at the site.
+In 1996, Dene and Inuit representatives participated in a joint healing ceremony at the site.

 The incident is referred to in the John Newlove poem Samuel Hearne in Wintertime.